iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor Examples).md

 However, this is only possible when:

-> The function $f(x)$ is absolutely integratable.
+> The function $f(x)$ is absolutely integrable.
 This means that integral of $|f(x)|$ over all reals has to be bounded by some number.

-And, for a function to be absolute integratble, we will have the constraint that:
+And, for a function to be absolute integrable, we will have the constraint that:

 > $$
 > f(x) < \frac{M}{|x|^{1 + \delta}} \quad \delta > 0
 > $$

-And function that blows up in the real realm is not going to have a fourier Transform because the integral is just not converging.
+And function that blows up in the real realm is not going to have a Fourier Transform because the integral is just not converging.

 However, there is a very hard proof that show that function of THIS can also be Fourier Transformed: